osrf/gazebojs/README.md

 npm test

 ```
-Please take a moment to look at the (tutorials)[http://gazebosim.org/tutorials?cat=gazebojs]
+Please take a moment to look at the tutorials: http://gazebosim.org/tutorials?cat=gazebojs

+## Ubuntu and node

+In Ubuntu Trusty (14.04), the default version of Node is 0.10.x.
+In Ubuntu Xenial (16.04), the default version of Node is 4.2.x

+Node 0.10 is compatible with Gazebo 4 to 6, while 4.2.x is required for Gazebo 7 and up.
+Please refer to the installation tutorial http://gazebosim.org/tutorials?tut=gazebojs_install&cat=gazebojs for more details
+on how to change your version of Node.